arkazantsev8/vsc_st_link-/README.md

 # Yandex Tracker Links Formatter
-VS Code Extention for Yandex Employees.
+VS Code extension for Yandex employees.
 Format your Tracker ticket IDs like links.

 Written with help of ChatGPT.